ietf-wg-acme/acme/draft-ietf-acme-acme.md

 absent, then the CA MUST consider this authorization valid for all orders until the authorization expires.

-challenges (required, array):
+challenges (required, array of objects):
 : The challenges that the client can fulfill in order to prove possession of the identifier (for pending authorizations).
 For final authorizations, the challenges that were used.
 Each array entry is an object with parameters required to validate the challenge.
-A client should attempt to fulfill at most one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.
+A client should attempt to fulfill one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.
+For final authorizations it contains the challenges that were completed.

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
-The value of the identifier MUST be the ASCII representation of the domain name.
-If a domain name contains Unicode characters it MUST be encoded using the rules defined in {{!RFC3492}}.
+If a domain name contains non-ASCII Unicode characters it MUST be encoded using the rules defined in {{!RFC3492}}.
 Servers MUST verify any identifier values that begin with the ASCII Compatible Encoding prefix "xn--" as defined in {{!RFC5890}} are properly encoded.
 Wildcard domain names